 *Make Sure to Leave a Comment!
 Especially if something is missing or wrong.

-Ranging from Cedar and 30th, in the neighborhood officially known as Central and home to the majority of the Cleveland projects, to Woodland and Bundy Drive are the main areas that make up the Down The Way community.
+To start, the heart of the East Side has been Down Tha Way, an area in the neighborhood officially known as Central and home to the majority of the Cleveland projects, ranging from Cedar and 30th to Woodland and Bundy Drive.

-In probably Ohio’s most active community, meaning much street and illicit activity occurs within the boundaries of the neighborhood, there has been everything from decades of conflicts and neighborhood wars, like Case Court against Longwood, to old school reputable Cleveland gangs of the King Kennedy Outlaws and the Brick City Outlaws.
+For years this area has been broadcasted and highlighted for its much street activity.
+From decades of conflicts and neighborhood wars, like Case Court against Longwood, to old school reputable Cleveland gangs of the King Kennedy Outlaws and the Brick City Outlaws.

-The smallest section of the East Side is the In The Way community.
-An area of two notorious neighborhoods of the Garden Valley and the Morris Black Cleveland projects as well Cleveland hoods around Cedar Avenue, from 71st to 105th, Quincy Avenue, from 79th to 93rd, Broadway, and Fleet Avenue.
+The smallest section of the East Side, is an area known to some as In The Way community.
+This area is home to two notorious neighborhoods of the Garden Valley and the Morris Black Cleveland projects.
+Alongside the two housing projects, there Cleveland hoods of Cedar Avenue, Quincy Avenue, Broadway, and Fleet Avenue.

-Today, with Cedar’s and Quincy’s close location to the hospital of Cleveland Clinic the area is slowly disappearing as the expansion and constant construction of nearby hospital is pushing the people and businesses out of their community.
-While, Garden Valley was one of the first housing projects in Cleveland to be torn down during the 2010s as the community has been newly rebuilt leaving only the smaller complex of Rainbow Terrace.
+Today, with Cedar and Quincy’s close location to the Cleveland Clinic, the area is slowly disappearing.
+The expansion and construction of the hospital has been pushing residents and businesses out of the community.
+While, Garden Valley became one of the first housing projects in Cleveland to be torn down during the 2010s.
+Now newly rebuilt, what is left is the smaller complex of Rainbow Terrace.

-Up The Way, which can also be referred as Uptown or the South Side, is a well-known section of the city with people living along Kinsman, Buckeye, Miles, or Harvard as many families have had generations of relatives living “Up The Way”, especially in the Mt.
+Up The Way, which can also be referred as Uptown or the South Side, is a well-known section of the city.
+Many reside along Kinsman, Buckeye, Miles, or Harvard as many families have had generations of relatives living “Up The Way”, especially in the Mt.
 Pleasant community.

-Out The Way, located in Northeast Cleveland, is the largest section of the city that has became well known for the various Cleveland hoods of Collinwood, Hough, which includes Wade Park, Hough Harlem and Hough Heights, or the 105th and St. Clair area of Glenville, nicknamed the 10-5 and the Wasteland while also being the former home of Bone Thugs N Harmony.
+Out The Way, located in Northeast Cleveland, is the largest section of the city, becoming well known for the various Cleveland hoods of Collinwood, Hough, which includes Wade Park, Hough Harlem and Hough Heights, or the 105th and St. Clair area of Glenville, nicknamed the 10-5 and the Wasteland.